 I am very excited to have won the Distinguished Teaching Award from UMass Amherst!
 This award was for my work developing and teaching a course for freshman about the climate crisis, as well as co-facilitating a graduate seminar on DEI work in geosciences, geography, and environmental science.
 See the press release here and my announcement here.

-September 2020 paper out on Antarctica's impact on global climate
+Publication on Antarctica's impact on global climate

 The first chapter of my PhD, entitled "Future climate response to Antarctic Ice Sheet melt caused by anthropogenic warming" was just published in Science Advances.
 This paper was co-authored with my advisors Drs Condron, DeConto, and Pollard.
 The paper is open access and can be read here.
 Related content can be found at the following links: